Clarifai/clarifai-python/README.md

 ![Clarifai logo](docs/logo.png)

+# DECPRECATED: This API Client is no longer supported.

+Please use https://github.com/Clarifai/clarifai-python-grpc instead which is more feature rich, faster and supported.

 # Clarifai API Python Client

 This is the official Python client for interacting with our powerful recognition [API](https://docs.clarifai.com).